moudsen/mailGraph/README.md

 **"mailGraph.graphWidth"** to set a specific graph width for this particular Trigger.

+**"mailGraph.debug"** to enable the attachment of the log file of MailGraph processing for this particular Trigger to each mail message.

 # Updating to a newer version of MailGraph
 If a new version comes around:
 - Always copy the 'mailGraph.php' code (overwrite the existing version)
-- Look for changes in the .xml file (especially if the Javascript code has changed)
+- Look for changes in the .xml file (especially if the Javascript code has changed).
+If unsure, copy at least the Javascript!
+- (Optional) Look for new configuration options

 # What if there is no graph added to the e-mail?
 There is no immediate relationship between a trigger and a graph.
 This is why the script uses the following technique to find graphs to are associated to the trigger: